MontiCore/tutorial/01.automata/README.md

 The nonterminals `Name` and `MCQualifiedName` that are used in the Automata grammar are declared in those grammars respectively.
 To enable a language engineer to use basic features of (programming) languages, MontiCore supplies basic grammars that can be extended when creating a new language.
 This language then combines all these basic features and the productions in its own grammar.
-To find out about MontiCore's basic grammars, see Chapters 17-20 of the Reference Manual.
+To find out about MontiCore's basic grammars, see Chapters 17-20 of the MontiCore Handbook.

 For each production of a grammar, a Java class is generated that can store all its information.
 We will use the production for Automaton as an example.
 MontiCore generates a class `ASTAutomaton` for this production.
 As the right-hand side of the production uses the nonterminals `Name`, `State` and `Transition`, the class `ASTAutomaton` has attributes `name`, `stateList` and `transitionList`, since an automaton can contain multiple states and transitions.
-The concrete word `automaton` and the curly brackets are not stored in the class however as they are not variable, i.e. are the same for every automaton.
+The concrete keyword `automaton` and the curly brackets are not stored in the class however as they are not variable, i.e., are the same for every automaton.
 Such a class is generated for every production rule, meaning the classes `ASTState` and `ASTTransition` will be generated for the productions `State` and `Transition`.
 All of these classes combined are called the AST (abstract syntax tree) for a language.
 This is the data structure that MontiCore generates for every grammar to work with the models.
-For further explanation about the AST, see Chapter 5 of the MontiCore Reference Manual.
+For further explanation about the AST, see Chapter 5 of the MontiCore Handbook.

 For every grammar that is not labeled as component (not handled here, see Section 7.3.1 of the MontiCore Reference Manual), MontiCore generates a Parser class.
 A parser can be used to read a model and create an instance of the AST conforming to the model.